andreaswilli/meta-grabber/README.md

 ##### ▶︎ User interface language
 Changes the language of the user interface.
 So far you can choose between English and German.
-> If you speak any other language feel free to add your translations.
+> If you speak any other language, feel free to add your translations.
 E.g. `i18n/es.json` for Spanish.

 ##### ▶︎ Metadata language
 Specifies the language of the metadata that will be grabbed.
 Defaults to English.